Keflavik Airport is the main gateway in Iceland. We collected all the important information for a smooth arrival and departure.

 The airport itself is not huge, but it is well-organized and has plenty of services.
 The Airport was built by the U.S Armed Forces back in 1943 during the II World War.
 The terminal has been renewed several times since then.
 The air terminal helped in the growth of Iceland’s international commerce and the development and expansion of the aviation industry.
 Iceland has now become a top demanded touristic destiny.
 Therefore the number of travelers now duplicate the total number of inhabitants during the high season.
 Consequently, it is under ongoing improvement and upgrades to offer a high-quality service that meets our visitors’ standards.

-How many terminals at keflavik airport and Services
+How many terminals are there at Keflavik airport? - Airport Services

-As referenced previously, the air terminal itself isn't massive, yet it is enjoyable, useful and provides some interesting services.
-There is only one terminal in a two-story building with food and beverage court, restaurants and shopping area.
-Different services are likewise accessible such Currency exchange, Tax-free and Duty-free area, Parking services, free wifi, bus service, and rental cars.
+As referenced previously, the air terminal itself isn't massive, yet it is enjoyable, useful, and provides some interesting services.
+There is only one terminal in a two-story building with a food and beverage court, restaurants, and shopping area.
+Different services are likewise accessible such as Currency exchange, Tax-free and Duty-free area, Parking services, free wifi, bus service, and rental cars.

 Rental car services:

-Reykjavik Cars offers its services at KEF Airport.
+offers its services at KEF Airport.
 The office is just 500 meters away from the arrivals hall.
 The area is within walking distance, but you can also use the Car Rental Services shuttle.
 The bus departs every 15 minutes from the outside of the arrivals terminal.
-Getting your vehicle to drive in Iceland is quite easy!
+Getting your vehicle to drive in Iceland

 The international airport KEF does not have a VIP area yet.
 Though one will soon be under construction.
 Meanwhile, you can enjoy the Icelandair Saga Lounge in the main terminal.